-The CNS, comprising some 240 patient and medical societies, is IOF’s core membership committee.
+The CNS, comprising more than 260 patient and medical societies, is IOF’s core membership committee.
 As a group it forms the world’s largest single network of national organizations dedicated to osteoporosis and musculoskeletal disorders.
 CNS societies are run by committed individuals who - often as volunteers – do invaluable work in raising public awareness and improving patient care at the national level.
 Their grassroots efforts in implementing IOF information campaigns locally have helped spread key prevention messages around the world.

 IOF is pleased to honour the achievements of these noteworthy members of the IOF family with this prestigious annual award which will recognize an individual CNS representative who has made an important contribution to the cause of osteoporosis prevention through active participation in CNS activities and by expanding IOF’s messages and outreach in his/her country.

 Dr Famida Jiwa, President and CEO of Osteoporosis Canada, and longstanding Chair of the CNS SubCommittee of Patient Societies, was awarded the CNS medal at the virtual WCO-IOF-ESCEO 2020.

 Dr Varta Babalyon, President of the Armenian Osteoporosis Association, was awarded the 2019 IOF Committee of National Societies (CNS) Medal, presented on April 5, 2019 at the World Congress on Osteoporosis, Osteoarthritis and Musculoskeletal Diseases in Paris, France.